Murtaza-github/Student_Management_System_Python/README.md

 # Student Management System

 ## Overview
-The School Management System is a comprehensive Python-based application designed to manage both student and teacher information efficiently.
+The Student Management System is a comprehensive Python-based application designed to manage both student and teacher information efficiently.
 It allows users to store, search, update, and delete records of students and teachers.
 The system is built with a user-friendly interface using Tkinter, and it connects to a MySQL database to handle data storage.
 This project is ideal for schools or institutions looking for a streamlined solution to manage their data digitally.

 ## Features
 * Student Management: Add, search, update, and delete student information such as roll number, name, contact details, and more.